Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 ## LSP boundary

-`LspServerDefinition` describes the server identity, supported extension, connection factory, optional TextMate scope, initialization data, feature switches, and timeout.
+`LspServerDefinition` describes the server identity, supported extension, connection factory, optional bundled TextMate scope or linked TextMate grammar, initialization data, feature switches, and timeout.
 It intentionally does not expose Sora classes.

 The connection exposes server stdin, server stdout, startup, close, and liveness.
 Stderr is not part of the LSP stream and must be drained separately by the provider.
 Anything written to stdout